PlaySight Interactive: Automatic Production

 PlaySight provides each of its clients with automatic production capabilities: automated live streaming and production tools, scoreboard integration and graphic overlays, as well as full tracking of games without the need for a cameraman or operator.

 PlayFair and VAR

 Cheating has become a prominent issue in tennis particularly on junior circuits where players call their own lines.
 PlaySight developed the idea of PlayFair Tournaments that use the line-calling feature of PlaySight's SmartCourt technology to tackle the cheating problem in tennis.
 These tournaments allow players to challenge close line calls and use the PlaySight court side kiosk to access video replay to confirm or overrule the call.
 PlayFair Tournaments have been organized at both the junior club and collegiate levels.'

 In late 2017, PlaySight and the ITA announced an expansion of the PlayFair initiative, bringing the technology to close to 30 NCAA dual matches for the 2018 season.

-PlayFair is being expanded into other sports beyond just tennis, as the adoption of Video assistant referee technology is becoming more commonplace through all levels of sport.